 Understanding BP's Unusual Options Activity

-On Tuesday, shares of BP (NYSE:BP) saw unusual options activity.
-After the option alert, the stock price moved down to $25.59.
+On Wednesday, shares of BP (NYSE:BP) saw unusual options activity.
+After the option alert, the stock price moved up to $23.93.

 - Trade Type: CALL